What is a rooming house?

 - the rent payable if it were not a shared room.

 Download a Rooming house residency agreement (Word, 782KB)

-To find a registered rooming house, view our Public register of rooming houses search page.
+To find a registered rooming house, use our Public register of rooming houses search.